 During Carnival, Las Palmas becomes one big party destination.
 With Latin American music, brass bands, clowns, magicians, acrobats, fireworks and colourful fancy-dress parades each year is bigger and better than the last!
 You won’t always get the same experience either because the theme is voted for each year by the locals.

 The wildest night of all is when the Carnival Drag Queen is chosen.
 The parade starts in La Isleta and continues for several hours, following a set itinerary, through the city to the big stage at Santa Catalina Park and ends at midnight with a huge fancy-dress party.
 With over 200,000 people attending this could be the festival to beat all festivals!
-Time to get looking for the best deals on Gran Canaria holidays for 2018 I think!
+Time to get looking for the best deals on Gran Canaria holidays I think!

 If you are big into your music festivals then Boom is for you.
 Boom launched in 1997 and began as a psychedelic trance music festival but has quite literally boomed over the years and now offers five stages with different music genres as well as plenty of activities to get involved in such as yoga classes, workshops, lectures, water therapy and massages.
 The festival also has great attractions which include an art gallery, street theatre, performances and sculptures.
 It now also prides itself on being as eco-friendly as possible by using non-chemical toilets and powering as much of the festival as they can by using solar and wind energy.
 It is entirely funded by ticket sales and does not promote any type of sponsoring to keep in line with their entire ethos: